Winston Churchill Rea: CLMC ceasefire

 Rea played a role in negotiating the Combined Loyalist Military Command ceasefire, in 1994.
-He became active in the Progressive Unionist Party (PUP), linked to the Ulster Volunteer Force, and was the last candidate on the party's "top-up" list for the Northern Ireland Forum election of 1996, but was not elected.
+He became active in the PUP, linked to the Ulster Volunteer Force, and was the last candidate on the party's "top-up" list for the Northern Ireland Forum election of 1996, but was not elected.
 However, he formed part of the PUP's Good Friday Agreement negotiating team.

 Later activity

 In 1998, Rea was arrested and questioned about the murder of Frankie Curry, a former Red Hand Commando member and a relative by marriage of Rea.
 He was subsequently released, without charge.
 During a loyalist feud, in 2000, Rea's house was broken into by members of the C Company of the rival Ulster Freedom Fighters, led by Johnny Adair.
 They destroyed many of his possessions.
+Retaliation was swift during the feud and some years later when a Red Hand Commando member beat a C Company commander, Mo Courtney.

 Rea later founded the 1st Shankill Northern Ireland Supporters' Club, and acted as its treasurer.

 In 2011, he attended the wake of Michaela McAreavey, where he was warmly embraced by Martin McGuinness.
 McAreavey was the daughter of Mickey Harte, the Tyrone GAA manager.
 She was murdered while on her honeymoon in Mauritius.

 Murder charges

 In 2015 police attempted to gain access to interview tapes held at Boston College in relation to an investigation into Rea's activities.
 Police had stated that Rea was being investigated over offences of "the utmost gravity" after challenging an injunction Rea had obtained to prevent the transfer of the tapes.
-The tapes were part of project by the college in which both loyalists and republicans had been interviewed about their experiences and activities during the Troubles.
+The tapes were part of the Belfast Project, an oral history project by the college in which both loyalists and republicans had been interviewed about their experiences and activities during the Troubles.
 The tapes had already been at the centre of controversy after police had attempted to obtain some in relation to the murder of Jean McConville.
 Police were awarded permission to hear the tapes by the courts in February 2015.

 In June 2016, following detailed examination of the tapes by police, Rea was charged with the murders of two Catholic civilians during the Troubles, two attempted murders, membership of the Red Hand Commando and several other lesser charges, with twelve charges in total brought against him.

+The trial was temporarily adjourned in 2021 due to the coronavirus pandemic.

+Death

+Rea, still on trial, died on 1 December 2023, just over a week after the death of his wife.